ThomasSel/bank-tech-test/README.md

   files.
   The class checks the validity of filenames given as arguments to its methods and uses ruby's `File` class to perform IO operations.

+# Things to Add

+- Use a database instead of a file system to keep track of multiple accounts centrally.
+- Create a command-line interface or web app to allow the user to easily add transactions to their account.
+- Allow the user to perform more complex actions, such as transfers and standing orders.
+- Add user info in order to differentiate between accounts and settings to allow for more customization.